vivask/wifi-manager/README.md

 ## User Interface

+The user interface source code is located here https://github.com/vivask/wifi-manager-ui.
+The compiled user interface code is located:
+ *wifi-manager/components/wifi-manager/dist*
-The user interface source code is located here https://github.com/vivask/wifi-manager-ui The compiled user interface code is located *wifi-manager/components/wifi-manager/dist* After making changes to the user interface code, compile it according to the instructions.
+After making changes to the user interface code, compile it according to the instructions.
 Next, you need to replace the existing code:

 ```bash
 rm -rf wifi-manager/components/wifi-manager/dist